 The REIT holds investment property to earn rental income or for capital appreciation, or both.
-All investment properties are measured using the fair value model under IFRS, whereby changes in fair value are recognized for each reporting period in the consolidated statements of income (loss) and comprehensive income (loss).
+All investment properties are measured using the fair value model under IFRS, whereby changes in fair value are recognized for each reporting period in the consolidated statements of income (loss).
 Management values each investment property based on the most probable price that a property should be sold for in a competitive and open market as of the specified date under all conditions requisite to a fair sale, such as the buyer and seller each acting prudently and knowledgeably and assuming the price is not affected by undue stimulus.
 Each investment property has been valued on a highest and best-use basis.

-There is a risk that general declines in real estate markets or sales of assets by the REIT under financial or other hardship, including as a result of changes in demand for real estate resulting from COVID-19 and related economic conditions, would have an impact on the fair values reported or the cash flows associated with owning or disposing of such properties.
+There is a risk that general declines in real estate markets or sales of assets by the REIT under financial or other hardship, would have an impact on the fair values reported.
 Market assumptions applied for valuation purposes do not necessarily reflect the REIT's specific history or experience, and the conditions for realizing the fair values through a sale may change or may not be realized.
 Consequently, there is a risk that the actual fair values may differ, and the differences may be material.
 In addition, there is an inherent risk related to the reliance on and use of a single appraiser because this approach may not adequately capture the range of fair values that market participants would assign to the investment properties.
 Certain ratios and covenants could be negatively affected by downturns in the real estate market and could have a significant impact on the REIT's operating revenues and cash flows, as well as the fair values of the investment properties.